awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

    - quote_escape_character ⇒ String
     A single character used for escaping the quotation mark character inside an already escaped value.
    - record_delimiter ⇒ String
-    A single character used to separate individual records in the inpu
+    A single character used to separate individual records in the input

-## Sample Request
+## Sample request
-The following example Query request reads items from table(s) and uses the hash key to identify retrievable items.
+The following example Query request reads items from tables and uses the hash key to identify retrievable items.

     POST /exampleobject.csv?select&select-type=2 HTTP/1.1